 How much does a motor fuel tax bond cost in Louisiana?

 The Louisiana Department of Revenue requires individuals involved in the sale or transport of motor fuels to post a surety bond.
 The required bond amount varies depending on the type of motor fuel license for which the principal is applying.
-The cost of Louisiana motor fuels bonds is subject to review by an underwriter, which means the amount the applicant will pay is determined by a soft credit review.
+The cost of Louisiana motor fuels bonds is subject to review by an underwriter, which means the amount the applicant will pay is determined by a review of their qualifications.
 Due to the inherent risk of tax bonds, premiums typically start at 2% of the total bond amount.

 |Bond Type||Bond Amount||Cost*|